-We're already seeing in-person and hybrid events happening successfully, but obviously the environment, literally and figuratively is much different than the pre-COVID times.
+We’re already seeing in-person and hybrid events happening successfully, but obviously the environment, literally and figuratively, is much different than in pre-COVID times.
 Even though the return is starting, there will still be people who would love to engage with your brand at an event, but simply cannot attend.

 So, if show organizers and event marketers hope to expand their event and their brand to new audiences in the future of live, they must expand and evolve their reach to connect with these people.

 Hybrid events include a live on-site presence and a live virtual presence, which combines the best elements of environments.
 This merging of experiences allows audiences opportunities to participate, learn, and engage no matter where they are.

 Here’s an example of how a hybrid event would work:

 An industry conference could utilize a virtual event platform to create an omnichannel, immersive digital experience for distributing live broadcasts and on-demand content.
 Whether it’s the keynotes, webinars, individual educational sessions, testing, assignments or more, the hybrid event would extend the conference beyond the convention center, making it easy for industry professionals worldwide to engage both during the event, and long after it.

 In the words of the old Bell advertisement, it’s “the next best thing to being there.”